May 7, 2020

 A complaint was received on property in the 600 block of Main Street.
 Councilman Fetters made a motion to proceed with a letter to the property owners from our attorney.
 Councilman Chavez seconded the motion; vote unanimous.

-Mayor Olson appointed Kim Shewry to a second term to the Library board, expiring in April of 2024.
+Mayor Olson appointed Kim Shewry to her first term to the Library board, expiring in April of 2024 after having served the remainder of the unexpired term of Dotty Moore from Jan.
+2018 to Apr.
+2020.
 Councilman Channell made a motion to approve the appointment.
 Councilman Fetters seconded the motion; vote unanimous.

 Mayor Olson appointed Heather Burke to fill the unexpired term of Julia Chambers.
 Councilman Channell made a motion to approve the appointment.
 Councilman Chavez seconded the motion; vote unanimous.